vycke/crinkles.dev/content/an-ode-to-the-css-owl-selector.md

 As I mentioned, during the CSS Days one of the reoccurring topics was "is CSS a programming language?".
 Almost everybody can apply simple CSS rules or styling rules.
 Solving more complex (or even easy) problems require more in-depth knowledge.
 Knowledge of computer science concepts becomes important, as they are the result of CSS rules.

-> "Knowledge of computer science concepts becomes important, as they are the result of CSS rules."
+> Knowledge of computer science concepts becomes important, as they are the result of CSS rules.
 > <cite>[Kevin Pennekamp](https://crinkles.io)</cite>

 A simple CSS selector can mean that you apply a recursive function.
 This is nothing else than using a function written by someone else.
 The mental model of the result remains the same.
 You are applying algorithms to create a UI.
 This is exactly the reason I love CSS.
 Something simple can become a powerful UI manipulation tool.
 Every time I find solutions in CSS that I deemed not possible.
 So I want to thank Heydon Pickering, Lara Schenck and all the others that showed me the real power of CSS.